michaelgrosner/tribeca/README.md

     2. Edit the values of `BotIdentifier`, `EXCHANGE` and `TradedPair` in the new config file as you alternatively desire.

-2. Run the new instance with `KCONFIG=X make start`, also the commands `make stop` and `make restart` allow the environment variable `KCONFIG`, the value is simply the filename of the config file under `etc` folder that you want to run (without extension because [could be a PNG](#steganographic-configuration-files) also); this value will also be used as the `uid` of the process executed by `forever`.
+2. Run the new instance with `KCONFIG=X make start`, also the commands `make stop` and `make restart` allow the environment variable `KCONFIG`, the value is simply the filename of the config file under `etc` folder that you want to run (without extension because [could be a PNG](#steganographic-configuration-files) also); this value will also be used as the `uid` of the process executed by `screen`.

 3. Open in the web browser the different pages of the ports of the different running instances, or display the UI of all instances together in a single page using the MATRYOSHKA link in the footer and the config option `MatryoshkaUrl`.